Pennsylvania / Somerset County

 Neighbors

-The community has a median household income of $41,000 and a modest poverty rate of 13.9%, with most adults holding at least a high school diploma.
-Commute times average around 26 minutes, and public transport use is minimal, reflecting a largely car-dependent and hardworking population.
+The neighborhood boasts a healthy median household income of $41,000 and a low poverty rate of 13.9%.
+Over 89% of residents have at least a high school diploma, and nearly 18% hold a bachelor's degree or higher.
+Commute times average 26 minutes, and almost 0% use public transportation, reflecting the area's accessibility and educated population.

 $27,500